A B O U T

 T H E B E N E F I T. . .

 "From Emmett Till to SNCC & Beyond: Words + Music + Art" is a special benefit to support Highways Performance Space & Gallery as a cultural arts nonprofit, amidst the national headline-grabbing blindside of devastating cancellations and cuts to allocated public funds for the arts across the country---funds that nonprofits like Highways rely on...
 And this benefit is the organic result of renowned performance and visual artists coming together to help---especially "alumni" of Highway’s acclaimed 2005 and 2010 Emmett Till artists collective series, originally curated by Highways legacy artist, Kevin Spicer.
-But more importantly, this year, the series’ Vol. III of live performance, multimedia and visual art presentations marks two pivotal milestones that galvanized the Civil Rights Movement.
-The first is the 70th commemoration of both 1955’s white supremacy-driven Mississippi murder of Black Chicago teen Emmett Till, as well as the unflinching decision of his mother, Mamie Till-Mobley, to allow not only an open-casket funeral, but published photos of his tortured body, for the world to see racism’s wrath.
-The second commemorative milestone is the 65th anniversary of the Student Nonviolent Coordinating Committee aka SNCC—founded in 1960 by college students Emmett’s age when he was killed, who fearlessly fought against Jim Crow with historic sit-ins, Freedom Rides, and grassroots voting rights campaigns across the segregated South.
-In fact, the October date of the Benefit is meaningful, because SNCC held their first conference October 14 - 16, 1960 in Atlanta.
+But more importantly, for 2026 this encore of Vol. III's live performance, multimedia and visual art presentations by the special collective of renowned performance & visual artists (some '05 and/or '10 "alumni"), will recognize two 2026 landmark commemorations—The 100th Anniversary of Black History Month and the U.N.
+World Day of Social Justice, held annually every February 20.
+And these two commemorations will be addressed through the lens of three historic milestones that galvanized the Civil Rights Movement.
+The first milestone is the white supremacy-driven Mississippi murder of Black Chicago teen Emmett Till, as well as the unflinching decision of his mother, Mamie Till-Mobley, to allow not only an open-casket funeral, but published photos of his tortured body, for all to see racism’s wrath.
+While the next two milestones relate to 2026 also marking the 65th Anniversaries for both SNCC’s Jail-No-Bail protests and famed Freedom Rides.
+Also, ironically, SNCC was founded in 1960—five years after Till's death—by college students who were around his age in 1955, and they went on to organize the historic sit-ins, voter registration campaigns, and of course, the Freedom Rides in the Jim Crow South.
+Notwithstanding, that they called themselves the “Emmett Till Generation, including future SNCC Chair & revered Congressman, John Lewis.

 T H E W O R D S. . .